Central Texas mother honors daughter by helping other parents suffering from child loss

 A working cooling unit would have given the Doherty family more time with their daughter.
 The Caring Cradle, a brand that created a special attachment for hospitals, would have allowed the Doherty family to hold Daisy for a little longer.

-"I only had those few hours and all I wanted was just to hold her and rock her and sing lullabies and, you know, take pictures with her and all the things just make as many memories with her on earth as I could," said Doherty.
+"I only had those few hours and all I wanted was just to hold her and rock her and sing lullabies and, you know, take pictures with her and all the things just make as many memories with her on Earth as I could," Doherty said.

-After a few months passed, Doherty posted a fundraiser to buy the hospital a Caring Cradle to prevent what happened to her.
+After a few months passed, Doherty posted a fundraiser to buy the hospital a Caring Cradle to prevent what happened to her from happening to anyone else.

 "The second that you leave the hospital without your baby, at least for me, I feel like it's, you know, hard enough to put one foot in front of the other," Doherty said.
 "But I just felt like I needed to do something.
 I wanted to find something that I could do that was going to be impactful, that was going to have her name attached to it."